 Polar bears are perfectly suited to their environment – from their furry, anti-slip feet to the tips of their small, heat-conserving ears.
 These impressive animals roam across vast areas – sometimes up to 600,000 sq km – to find food and mates.
 To coincide with International Polar Bear Day, we’d like to invite you to get to know more about this magnificent animal.
-We’ve got some fantastic free resources for you to enjoy along the way; including fact sheets, craft activities and a free downloadable polar bear poster!
+There are three easy ways for you to show your support this International Polar bear Day, including downloading our free fact sheets, craft activities and polar bear poster!

 1. Learn & Explore

 Download our Polar Bear Explore Poster & Fact Sheet

 Explore is our dedicated species poster series for young people.
 This edition looks at polar bears and includes some fascinating facts about this species, where they live, the threats they face and what you can do to help safeguard their future.
 You can also download our polar bear fact sheet to learn more about these magnificent creatures.